KNICKERBOCKER LAKE COTTAGES

 https://www.vacasa.com/unit/68949

-We offer four, fully furnished cottages by the week - Saturday to Saturday, with WIFI and cable TV, all spread out on a 4 acre lakeside lot.
+We offer four, fully furnished cottages with WIFI and cable TV, all spread out on a 4 acre lakeside lot.

 Our roomiest, the Cedar Lodge, has 3+ bedrooms, and 2 full bathrooms.

-The White Cottage (currently under renovation) has 2 bedrooms, a screened-in porch, and is situated right on the lake's edge - with a dock!
+The Loon Cottage has 2 bedrooms, plus a low-ceiling loft, and is situated right on the lake's edge - with a dock!

 Note: All our cottages are NON-SMOKING AND PET FREE